On the Two Paths Theorem and the Two Disjoint Paths Problem: Web compositions and decompositions

-\begin{proposition} Every web whose frame has length at least four is a web composition. \end{proposition} \begin{proof} Let $G$ be a web with rib $R$ and frame $C$ with $|C|\geq 4$.
-By Corollary~\ref{corol:path_web} there is a $C$-path $P$ whose ends are non-consecutive vertices of $C$.
-We can assume w.l.o.g. that $P$ is an induced path, i.e., a path in $R$.
-Considering a plane embedding of the latter, the path $P$ separates $R$ into two planar graphs whose outer faces are bounded by the two cycles induced by $C$ and $P$, all their faces are faces of $R$ and hence triangles, and all their triangles are triangles of $R$ and hence faces: those two planar graphs are ribs.
-Adding back the cliques vertices of $G$ on their respective triangles, the resulting pair of webs generate $G$ by taking their web composition along $P$. \end{proof}

-Alltogether, Propositions~\ref{prop:3_webs},~\ref{prop:web_stability}, and~\ref{prop:generating_webs_parallel} show that the webs are precisely the graphs obtained by repeated web compositions, starting from cliques (whose frames are any triangle).
+While the bottom-left web in Figure~\ref{fig:web_examples} and the third and sixth ribs in Figure~\ref{fig:smallribs} do not arise as edge compositions, they can be expressed as web compositions.
+In fact, we have the following decomposition result: \begin{proposition} Every web whose frame has length at least four is a web composition of two webs. \end{proposition} \begin{proof} Let $G$ be a web with rib $R$ and frame $C$ with $|C|\geq 4$.
+By Corollary~\ref{corol:path_web} there is a $C$-path $P$ whose endpoints are non-consecutive vertices of $C$.
+We may assume without loss of generality that $P$ is an induced path, i.e., a path in $R$.
+Considering a plane embedding of the latter, the path $P$ separates $R$ into two planar graphs whose outer faces are bounded by the two cycles distinct from $C$ and induced by $C$ and $P$, all their faces are faces of $R$ and hence triangles, and all their triangles are triangles of $R$ and hence faces: those two planar graphs are ribs.
+Adding back the clique vertices of $G$ on their respective triangles, the resulting pair of webs generate $G$ by taking their web composition along $P$. \end{proof} Altogether, Propositions~\ref{prop:3_webs},~\ref{prop:web_stability}, and~\ref{prop:generating_webs_parallel} show that the webs are precisely those graphs obtained by repeated web compositions, starting from cliques of order at least three (whose frames are any triangle).
+Note that such decompositions are not unique in general.